 Qatar Airways

-If there was one very unhappy customer for the A380, it would be Qatar Airways – according to a Simple Flying interview last year (coincidentally the same time when the airline was in a battle with Airbus).
+If there was one very unhappy customer for the A380, it would be Qatar Airways – according to a Simple Flying interview in 2022 (coincidentally the same time when the airline was in a battle with Airbus).
 Regardless of that, we can say that the superjumbo was mostly used for eco-heavy or cargo-heavy markets or for those that need a first class cabin onboard.
 This strategy hasn’t changed much since the airline reactivated the A380s.

 Singapore Airlines